Technology Tales

 15th November 2013

-With the release of Windows 8 around this time last year, I thought that the full retail version that some of us got for fresh installations on PC’s, real or virtual, had become a thing of the past.
+With the release of Windows 8 around this time last year, I thought that the full retail version that some of us got for fresh installations on PC's, real or virtual, had become a thing of the past.
 In fact, it did seem that every respecting technology news website and magazine was saying just that.
-The release that you would buy from Microsft or from mainstream computer stores was labelled as an upgrade.
-That made it look as if you needed the OEM or System Builder edition for those PC’s that needed a new Windows installation and that the licence that you bought was then attached to the machine from when it got installed on there.
+The release that you would buy from Microsoft or from mainstream computer stores was labelled as an upgrade.
+That made it look as if you needed the OEM or System Builder edition for those PC's that needed a new Windows installation, and that the licence that you bought was then attached to the machine from when it got installed on there.

-As is usual with Microsoft, the situation is less clear cut than that.
-For instance, there was some back-pedalling to allow OEM editions of Windows to be licensed for personal use on real or virtual PC’s.
-With Windows & and its predecessors, it even was possible to be able to install afresh on a PC without Windows by first installing on inactivated copy on there and then upgrading that as if it was a previous version of Windows.
-Of course, an actual licence was of the previous version of Windows was needed for full compliance if not the actual installation.
-At times, Microsoft muddies waters so as to keep its support costs down.
+As is usual with Microsoft, the situation is less clear-cut than that.
+For instance, there was some back-pedalling to allow OEM editions of Windows to be licensed for personal use on real or virtual PC's.
+With Windows 7 and its predecessors, it even was possible to be able to install afresh on a PC without Windows by first installing on inactivated copy on there and then upgrading that as if it were a previous version of Windows.
+Of course, an actual licence was of the previous version of Windows was needed for full compliance, if not the actual installation.
+At times, Microsoft muddies waters to keep its support costs down.

-Even with Microsoft’s track record in mind, it still did surprise me when I noticed that Amazon was selling what appeared to be full versions of both Windows 8.1 and Windows 8.1 Pro.
-Having set up a 64-bit VirtualBox virtual machine for Windows 8.1, I got to discovering the same for software purchased from the Microsoft web site.
+Even with Microsoft's track record in mind, it still surprised me when I noticed that Amazon was selling what appeared to be full versions of both Windows 8.1 and Windows 8.1 Pro.
+Having set up a 64-bit VirtualBox virtual machine for Windows 8.1, I got to discover the same for software purchased from the Microsoft website.
 However, unlike the DVD versions, you do need an active Windows installation if you fancy a same day installation of the downloaded software.
-For those without Windows on a machine, this can be as simple as downloading either the 32-bit or the 64-bit 90 day evaluation editions of Windows 8.1 Enterprise and using that as a springboard for the next steps.
-This not only be an actual in-situ installation but there options to create an ISO or USB image of the installation disk for later installation.
+For those without Windows on a machine, this can be as simple as downloading either the 32-bit or the 64-bit 90-day evaluation editions of Windows 8.1 Enterprise and using that as a springboard for the next steps.
+Though this not only be an actual in-situ installation, there are options to create an ISO or USB image of the installation disk for later installation.

 In my case, I created a 64-bit ISO image and used that to reboot the virtual machine that had Windows 8.1 Enterprise on there before continuing with the installation.
-By all appearances, there seemed to be little need for a pre-existing Windows instance for it to work so it looks as if upgrades have fallen by the wayside and only full editions of Windows 8.1 are available now.
-The OEM version saves money so long as you are happy to stick with just one machine and most users probably will do that.
-As for the portability of the full retail version, that is not something that I have tested and I am unsure that I will go beyond what I have done already.
+By all appearances, there seemed to be little need for a pre-existing Windows instance for it to work, so it looks as if upgrades have fallen by the wayside and only full editions of Windows 8.1 are available now.
+The OEM version saves money so long as you are happy to stick with just one machine, and most users probably will do that.
+As for the portability of the full retail version, that is not something that I have tested, so I am unsure that I will go beyond what I have done already.

-My main machine has seen a change of motherboard, CPU and memory so it could have de-activated a pre-existing Windows licence.
+My main machine has seen a change of motherboard, CPU and memory, so it could have deactivated a pre-existing Windows licence.
 However, I run Linux as my main operating system and, apart possibly from one surmountable hiccup, this proves surprisingly resilient in the face of such major system changes.
 For running Windows, I turn to virtual machines and there were no messages about licence activation during the changeover either.
 Microsoft is anything but confiding when it comes to declaring what hardware changes inactivate a licence.
-Changing a virtual machine from VirtualBox to VMware or vice versa definitely so does it so I tend to avoid doing that.
-One item that is fundamental to either a virtual or a real PC is the mainboard and I have seen suggestions that this is the critical component for Windows licence activation and it would make sense if that was the case.
+Changing a virtual machine from VirtualBox to VMware or vice versa definitely does it, so I tend to avoid doing that.
+One item that is fundamental to either a virtual or a real PC is the motherboard, and I have seen suggestions that this is the critical component for Windows licence activation, which would make sense if that was the case.

-However, this rule is not hard and fast either since there appears to be room for manoeuvre should your PC break.
-It might be worth calling Microsoft after a motherboard replacement to see if they can help you and I have seen that it is.
+However, this rule is not hard and fast either, since there appears to be room for manoeuvre should your PC break.
+It might be worth calling Microsoft after a motherboard replacement to see if they can help you, and I have noticed that it is.
 All in all, Microsoft often makes what appear to be simple rules only to override them when faced with what happens in the real world.
 Is that why they can be unclear about some matters at times?
-Do they still hanker after how they want things to be even when they are impossible to keep like that?
+Do they still hanker after how they want things to be, even when they are impossible to keep like that?

 A look at Windows 8.1